 Somewhat predictably, the Tiguan S with Sunroof adds a tilt/sliding panoramic sunroof in addition to tinted windows.

-Moving up to the Tiguan SE brings 18-inch "New York" alloy wheels, leatherette upholstery, heated front seats, a leather wrapped steering wheel and gearshift knob, heated front washer nozzles, front fog and cornering lights, satellite radio, a Media Device-Interface with iPod connectivity, a power driver's seat, a partial power passenger seat and a multi-function display.
+Moving up to the Tiguan SE brings 18-inch "New York" alloy wheels, leatherette upholstery, heated front seats, a leather wrapped steering wheel and gearshift knob, heated front washer nozzles, front fog and cornering lights, a Media Device-Interface with iPod connectivity, a power driver's seat, a partial power passenger seat and a multi-function display.

 The Tiguan SEL adds 19-inch "Savanna" wheels, a sport suspension, leather upholstery, silver-metallic interior trim, a fully power-adjustable passenger's seat, automatic climate control, keyless entry with push button start, bi-xenon headlights with low-beam assist along with the aforementioned panoramic sunroof and navigation system.